john

 Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to Oceania purchasing power.
 Transparency and predictable updates build trust over time.

-Risks remain: accessibility gaps, anti-cheat arms races, and long-term monetization can stall momentum if neglected.
+https://marybride.com/en/ remain: device fragmentation, toxicity and safety, and energy consumption can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.